Villaldama, Nuevo León

 Villaldama is a municipality in the state of Nuevo Leon, Mexico extending over 870.5 km2.
 Ciudad Villaldama is its principal town and seat of government.
 It is located in the northern part of the state, coordinates 26° 30' N and 100° 25' W, with an elevation of 420 m above sea level.
 It limits to the north with the municipality of Lampazos de Naranjo and to the south with Salinas Victoria; to the east with Sabinas Hidalgo and the west with Bustamante.
 It is located approximately 96 km from Monterrey, the state capital.

 Villaldama is a town in Mexico, located in Nuevo León.
-The locality had its maximum development when its name was Real of Mines of San Pedro Mouth of Lions, during the mining splendor of the New Kingdom of Leon towards 1690, its current name is due to the hero of the Independence of Mexico: Juan Aldama, and it changed in the year 1812.
+The locality had its maximum development when its name was Real of Mines of San Pedro Mouth of Lions, during the mining splendor of the New Kingdom of León towards 1690, its current name is due to the hero of the Independence of Mexico: Juan Aldama, and it changed in the year 1812.